-Always keep your screen wash levels topped up as well, and itís advisable to replace your windscreen wipers every year to prevent smearing that can obstruct your view of the road.
+Checking your car regularly for signs of damage or wear and tear can lower your risk of experiencing an accident on the highways.
+For example, it pays to keep a close eye on your tyres.
+Check them over for cracks and bulges, monitor their tread depth and pressure, and replace them when necessary.
+It’s also crucial to ensure you keep your screen wash levels topped up, and it’s advisable to replace your windscreen wipers every year to prevent smearing that can obstruct your view of the road.
 Pay attention to your lights too, including your brake, fog and reversing lights, as well as your indicators.
 If any bulbs blow, ensure that you replace them as quickly as possible.

 Always leave a gap of two seconds or more between you and the vehicle in front too as this will help you to ensure you have enough time to react in an emergency.
 Use your mirrors regularly as well, and make an effort to know what’s happening around you on the road at all times.

 You should always wear your seatbelt, even for the shortest of journeys, and ensure that any passengers do likewise.
 In a collision, a rear passenger who isn’t wearing a seatbelt can seriously injure anyone sitting in front of them in the car.